M-Mahad-Siddiqui/CPU-Scheduling-Algorithms/readme.md

 This CPU Scheduling Simulator is a powerful tool for understanding and comparing different scheduling techniques.
 It provides detailed execution analysis and helps in learning how modern operating systems manage process scheduling.

-If you have any questions or suggestions, feel free to contribute to the project!